-- Establish positive rapport and relationship between trainer and learners. - Create a supportive learning environment - Establish a foundation for meaningful interaction between trainer and learners - Create a supportive learning environment - Enhance understanding of needs and perspectives. - Promote confidence and safe learning, by providing an environment where learners feel comfortable expressing their thoughts and ideas.
+- Establish positive rapport and relationship between trainer and learners. - Establish a foundation for meaningful interaction between trainer and learners - Create a supportive learning environment - Enhance understanding of needs and perspectives. - Promote confidence and safe learning, by providing an environment where learners feel comfortable expressing their thoughts and ideas.

-- New knowledge and skills in relation to your role as a coach - You will learn what helps structure a training course in order for you to more safely complete a training course - What you can do to complete an active workout.
+- New knowledge and skills in relation to your role as a coach - You will learn what helps structure a training course in order for you to more safely complete a training course - What you can do to complete an active workshop.